iamdanielv/ollama_scripts/README.md

 ## First-Time Setup ⚙️

 On your first visit, OpenWebUI will prompt you to create an administrator account.
 The connection to your local Ollama instance is configured automatically.
+This works because the included Docker Compose file tells OpenWebUI to connect to `http://host.docker.internal:11434`, and the `installollama.sh` script helps configure the host's Ollama service to accept these connections.

 ## Stopping OpenWebUI 🛑